Ajedi32/metalsmith-metafiles/README.md

   `coffee-script` package, and returns the result of the last expression.
 To use this, you must have `coffee-script` installed.
 (Preferably as a dependency of your project.)
+* `"toml"` - Parses TOML formatted data files using the `toml` npm package.
+To use this, you must have `toml` installed.
+(Preferably as a dependency of your project.)

 The following file extensions are assigned default parsers when you enable them with `{".extension": true}` (only `.json` is enabled by default):